 Most of these events would be considered a major catastrophe in their own right, but the fact that they happened essentially back to back (to back to back to back) means the insurance industry felt the effects, or will feel the effects, for a very long time.

 It is in the best interests of everyone – policyholders, insurance carriers, and communities – to get claims adjusters into affected areas as soon as possible after a disaster so they can go to work.
 If you are interested in handling CAT claims, being prepared, licensed, and ready to go beforehand is ideal – but it’s not a must.
 Remember that adjusters are often needed long after the storm has ended and the camera crews have gone home.

+All this is to say that CAT work lasts for much longer than many people realize.
 If you’re interested in working catastrophe claims after a disaster, there is a method to the madness.
 Keep reading to make sure you take the right steps to be ready for the storm:

 1. Get Your Home State Adjuster License

 This might seem counter-intuitive.
 Shouldn’t you get a license for the state where the hurricane hit?
 After all, that’s where the claims are!
 Unfortunately, it’s not that simple.

 State Departments of Insurance are working towards better industry uniformity and more consistent rules.
 They still have a ways to go but one thing they do agree on is that claims adjusters need to get their home state license first.
 In some states like Florida or Indiana, the entire process, from taking our course to getting your actual license can take as little as a week.
 In other states, like Texas, it can take longer so you need to get on this asap.